 Areas of counselling I deal with

-I offer a flat fee of £20 to individuals who attend daytime sessions which are held in Crookes.
+Melanie offers a flat fee of £22 to individuals who attend daytime face-to-face sessions which are held in Crookes.

-Wednesday evening sessions, with Fiona Claydon, are priced at £27 and are held in Broomhill.
+Evening face-to-face sessions, with Fiona Claydon, are priced at £27 and are held in Broomhill.
+Fiona also holds on-line counselling.

 - does not offer family therapy or couples counselling